Hundreds of thousands march to Sudan presidential palace in protest against coup | Law-Order

 Hundreds of thousands march to Sudan presidential palace in protest against coup

-The protesters then set out for the presidential palace, encountering bursts of tear gas and stun grenades that failed to turn them back, witnesses said.
-They reached the gates of the palace for the first time in nine protests since the coup.
+They then set out for the presidential palace, encountering bursts of tear gas and stun grenades, witnesses said.
+They still managed to reach the gates of the palace, unlike previous recent demonstrations, but later faced a new round of heavy tear gas.
 There were no immediate reports of injuries or arrests.

-Demonstrations were also planned in other cities across the country, and images shared on social media showed protests beginning in cities including Port Sudan on the Red Sea coast and El-Deain in the western region of Darfur.
+Demonstrations were also planned in other cities across the country, and images shared on social media showed protests beginning in cities including Port, El-Deain, Madani and Kassala.
 On Saturday night, Prime Minister Abdalla Hamdok warned in a statement https://www.reuters.com/world/africa/sudans-stability-unity-are-risk-pm-says-amid-mass-protests-2021-12-18 that Sudan's revolution faced a major setback and that political intransigence from all sides threatened the country's unity and stability.

 Security forces sealed off major roads leading to the airport and army headquarters and, together with joint army and paramilitary Rapid Support Forces, were heavily deployed around the presidential palace.
 Protesters blocked roads around the area where the initial rally was taking place.
 Some were carrying Sudanese flags and photos of protesters who were killed in demonstrations in the past few months.
 Others were handing out COVID-19 masks and carrying stretchers in anticipation of people being wounded.